androchentw/androchentw/README.md

 ### Hi there 👋 This is Andro

-- 🔭 I’m currently working on **DevOps, CI/CD, Observability and Data Engineering**,
+* 🔭 I’m currently working on **DevOps, CI/CD, Observability and Data Engineering**,
-- 🌱 I’m currently learning **Agile and SRE**.
+* 🌱 I’m currently learning **Agile and SRE**.
-- ✍️ Check out my [blog](https://blog.androchen.tw/) for more fun posts
+* ✍️ Check out my [blog](https://blog.androchen.tw/) for more fun posts
-- ⚡ Fun fact: 🚀 Practical idealist
+* ⚡ Fun fact: 🚀 **Practical idealist **
+* Self introduction
+  * Chun-An is an experienced Software Engineer with 4+ years of Data Engineering and Ops Monitoring, plus five years of Android Development.
+  * I am currently working as DevOps Engineer and Architect to design and implement the architecture of the DataOps platform.
+  * My career objective is to create value for users, build user-friendly products that can satisfy people, and fulfill their imagination of the future.
+  * 👨‍💻 Check out my [LinkedIn profile](https://www.linkedin.com/in/androchen/) for details

 <a href="https://github.com/androchentw">
   <img height="180em" src="https://github-readme-stats.vercel.app/api?username=androchentw&show_icons=true&theme=tokyonight&count_private=true" alt="androchentw's github stats" />